 After multiple strange incidents, Lily begins to suspect that the old lady’s remote home in Braintree, Massachusetts, is haunted by ghosts from its past.

 She soon uncovers the house’s horrifying history of murder that one of Blum’s horror novels was based on.

 I Am the Pretty Thing That Lives in the House is a dark, moody, and somber horror movie that will absolutely creep you out.

 It is written and directed by Osgood Perkins and stars Ruth Wilson as Lily, Lucy Boynton as Polly Parsons, and Paula Prentiss as Iris Blum.

 The Perfection (2019)

 The Perfection, directed by Emmy award-winning writer/director Richard Shepard, is an unsettling 2009 psychological horror that follows Charlotte Willmore, a music prodigy who leaves her prestigious music school in Boston to care for her terminally ill mother.

 She returns to school after her mother died and finds that she has been replaced by another student Lizzie.
 She befriends and then drugs Lizzie with medication prescribed for her late mom.

 What follows is a tortuously bizarre sequence of events with a shocking end.
-We also learn about Charlotte’s history of grisly and sinister abuse in the hands of her mentors at the music school.
+We also learn about Charlotte’s history of grisly and sinister abuse at the hands of her mentors at the music school.